 Venues: any business or organisation hosting a practice should also comply with the applicable government guidance.
 Whoever manages it should tell you what they have done to minimise the risk of transmission and what you should do while using their venue.
 They are responsible for minimising the risk from their premises; you are responsible for managing the risks from your activities, e.g. dancing and playing music.

 Risk Assessment for Practices

+We have updated the Covid risk assessment template for outdoor and indoor practices.
 If you have not already done a risk assessment for practices, you can use the template risk assessment below, which covers both outdoor and indoor practices.
-It is based on Step 3 of the Roadmap.
 As above, we recommend reviewing each of the controls in it and deciding whether your team wants to keep them in place or not.